unilaiva/unilaiva-songbook/README.md

 wisdom-songbook is a project written in LaTeX.
 You must have LaTeX with `pdflatex` command and some standard packages installed on your system.
+The font Noto is used; on Debian, it is in package `tex-fonts-extra`.
 Also `lilypond-book` binary must be found.

 Our project requires only some pretty standard LaTeX packages, which